cedric-h/applookfat/README.md

 # example

-here's an example of what you get whne you drop applookfat's own bundle into itself (kinky!)
+here's an example of what you get when you drop applookfat's own bundle into itself (kinky!)

 ![Screenshot_20230202_011058](https://github.com/cedric-h/applookfat/assets/25539554/ccd208f1-ffcc-49cf-bf36-d028b7dcfd70)